Our Program

 Training Choirs:

 Our training choirs, Primo and Adagio, meet once per week and build physical awareness of musical concepts while learning the foundations of good singing.
-After completing Adagio, students are ready to progress into one of our performing ensembles.
-Students in the training choirs perform at least twice per year in community-based concerts, for example at libraries, retirement homes, and community events.
+After completing Adagio, students are ready to progress into our Allegro ensemble.
+Students in the training choirs perform at least twice per year in community-based recitals.
 Training choir students also have the opportunity to sing at least once per year with the performing choirs at Vivace’s larger concerts.
 Beyond the regular weekly rehearsals, singers in these ensembles may participate in workshops with guest clinicians or local choral festivals as the opportunities arise.

 Primo: Beginning level choir for students in 1st grade and above